 24. Lab stand and clamps

 Lab stand and clamps always go in hand to hold other laboratory apparatus.
 For example, they are used to suspend beakers, distillation columns, burets, or volumetric flasks above a heat source or other containers.
-In some cases, rings are used independently to hold beakers or crucibles.
+In some cases, stands are used independently to hold beakers or crucibles.
 However, a wire mesh is needed to distribute the heat evenly and support the beaker.

 25. Florence flasks